-Trim-A-Slab is available in two sizes, 1" and 3/4" - and also in two colors, grey and black.
-For more information on this product choose from the selection below.
+Trim-A-Slab is available in four sizes, 1/2", 3/4", 1" and 1-3/8" - and also in three colors, cement grey, walnut, and black.
+Trim-A-Slab sizes follow THE GAP THAT YOU ARE FILLING.
+For more information on specific products choose from the selection below.

 Trim-A-Slab is a replacement for rotted and old wood typically found between slabs in driveways and sidewalks.
 This wood was used during the slab construction, and is part of the ‘formwork’ used to define the size and shape of the slab.
-Once the cement had cured, it remained to accommodate expansion and contraction of the slab as it is heated in summer and cooled in winter.
-This wood then functions as an ‘expansion joint’.
+Once the cement had cured, it remained to accommodate movement of the slab as it is heated in summer and cooled in winter.
+This wood then functions as an ‘expansion joint', but not very well.

 Typical Slab Construction

 The problem is that what makes good formwork does not necessarily make a good expansion joint.
 The elements conspire to attack and destroy the wood, even if it was a rot resistant variety or pressure-treated to resist rot.
 Moisture allows bacteria to attack and break it down, movements open gaps which allow dirt and roots in, and eventually, the formwork looks a lot more like potting soil than wood.

 Unless treated with weed-killers, your driveway can easily look like the one pictured below.
 Of course, chemical weed-killers are also undesirable, as driveways are almost always very close to storm drains.
 The best way to keep chemicals out of your local watershed and fisheries is not to use them at all.